Primacy of Peter: Examples from history

+John Meyendorff writes, "[O]ur Byzantine documents authentically reflect the position of the Orthodox Church in regard to Roman ecclesiology, and have, as such, the value of a testimony very little known, often unpublished, and therefore ignored by a great number of contemporary theologians. ...
+[T]he development of the Roman primacy in the West remained unnoticed for ... a long time in the West. ...
+Even in the ninth century they did not realize that their previous acclamations [of the Roman papacy] were being interpreted in Rome as formal definitions of the Roman right to a primacy of power."
+The Roman way of using the idea of "development of doctrine" is often viewed critically in Orthodoxy.

 Protestant views

 A major debate between Catholics and Protestants centers on Matthew 16:18 where Jesus tells Peter: "You are Peter, and on this rock I will build my Church."
 Catholics interpret the verse as saying that Jesus would build his church on Peter, the apostle: Jesus told Peter (Rock) that he would build his Church on this Rock (Peter), and that Peter was made the shepherd of the apostolic flock – hence their assertion of the Primacy of the Catholic Pontiff.

 One Protestant view on the Matthew verse agrees with the Catholic view, with disagreements about primacy stemming from doctrinal sources, and disagreements such as those over the identification of Simon Peter with the Pope.
 Other Protestants assert the following, based specifically on the verse in Matthew:

 Jesus gives Simon the new name petros.
 However he refers to the "rock" as petra.
 This scripture was written in Greek, not Aramaic; what Jesus might have said in Aramaic is conjecture.
 In Greek, there is a distinction between the two words, πέτρα being a "rock" but πέτρος being a "small stone" or "pebble".
-(James G. McCarthy translates the two as "mass of rock" and "boulder or detached stone", respectively.)
+(James G. McCarthy translates the two as "mass of rock" and "boulder or detached stone", respectively).
 Jesus is not referring to Peter when talking about "this rock", but is in fact referring to Peter's confession of faith in the preceding verses.
 Jesus thus does not declare the primacy of Peter, but rather declares that his church will be built upon the foundation of the revelation of and confession of faith of Jesus as the Christ.

 Many Protestant scholars, however, reject this position, such as Craig L. Blomberg who states, "The expression 'this rock' almost certainly refers to Peter, following immediately after his name, just as the words following 'the Christ' in verse 16 applied to Jesus.
 The play on words in the Greek between Peter's name (Petros) and the word 'rock' (petra) makes sense only if Peter is the Rock and if Jesus is about to explain the significance of this identification."